“He who contemplates the depths of Paris is seized with vertigo. Nothing is more fantastic. Nothing is more tragic.” -Victor Hugo

-Day 3 Via train, it takes about an hour to get to Versailles from Paris.
+Via train, it takes about an hour to get to Versailles from Paris.
 Stepping onto the platform, it isn’t clear which way the ginormous palace is, so we see which way most people are heading, then try that same direction.
 It pays off, when we get past some buildings, and the view opens up.
-Wow!
+Woah!
 “That has to be it,” I say, and Janine’s response is “All that gold looks tacky.”
 Haha!
 I don’t disagree, but my mind is on the history and magnitude of this place, as well.

 The Palace of Versailles is shown during the day.
 All of the buildings shown are part of the palace.

 The lines are long, and once we get in, we are greeted with even more gold – on the doors, reliefs around the paintings, the crown molding.
 I guess if you’re already in one of the world’s biggest buildings and the money keeps flowing in, gild everything with gold leaf.
 All that leaf is estimated to be worth several million dollars today.
 Being flashy with gold, of course, continues to this day, and it still isn't impressive.

 Outside, the Grand Canal is amazing.
 It seems to continue past the horizon.
 Maybe flat-earthers can follow this waterway and finally tell us where the falling-off point is.
 We take the trolley around the property and miss the stop for Marie Antoinette’s Hamlet, where the queen could go dress up like a peasant and fantasize about being poor.
 Forget it.
 We aren’t going back.
 The hustle and bustle has quickly caught up with.
 We’re heading back to Paris.

 After a long day, we have a nice dinner and take in the scenery from our final stop:

 "Exploring: Four Nights in Paris" (June 2013) Written by Justin Kilmer, Edited by Janine Kilmer